 And then there are seeds, which are great for toppings; we’ve already shown how to add protein to your salad by including veggies like spinach and grains like quinoa.
 But, topping your salad with a sprinkling of sunflower seeds or pumpkin seeds is a great way to add protein as well as some crunchiness.
 Chia and flax seeds also contain a lot of protein per tablespoon, and are perfect for stirring into yogurts and shakes.

 5. Make It A Shake

 While we’re on the subject of shakes, you may find that adding protein powder to a shake or smoothie is a good option.
 Often it’s a great way to add protein without as many calories to maximize phentermine weight loss.
 Whey powder is one of the most common protein powders available and contains 135 calories and 17g of protein per 30g scoop.
 Add frozen berries and a splash of nonfat milk and you’ve got a tasty smoothie packed with protein and fiber.
-This could serve as a meal-replacement or snack and is perfect to help muscles recover post-workout.
-And, if you don’t eat dairy, there are many dairy-free protein powders made from hemp, brown rice and pea protein.
+This could serve as snack and is perfect to help muscles recover post-workout.
+Or, check out these ideas for meal replacement shakes if you’re looking for something a little more substantial.
+If you don’t eat dairy, don’t worry – there are many dairy-free protein powders made from hemp, brown rice and pea protein.